 Riding conditions can also be potentially dangerous due to high winds and warmer than normal temperatures.
 The avalanche hazard is elevated by wind crusts or ice layers in the snow pack.
 It is important to avoid steep slopes, narrow valleys, and ravines.
-Also, the warm winter temperatures this year mean that many waterways could still be dangerous for travel and extreme caution is advised.
+Also, the warm winter temperatures that accompany Chinook weather events mean that many waterways can be dangerous for travel even in mid or late-winter, and extreme caution is advised.

 For additional information, including current weather and backcountry conditions, contact us.